10-Andy/What-The-Forecast/README.md

 ### **Stucture**

   * #### **Main page**
-    * A image based on the weather will be used for the background of the page.
+    * A image based on the weather will be used in the center of the page.
-    * A search bar will be used to search the location the user wants, this will be below the navbar.
+    * A search bar will be used to search the location the user wants, this will be above everything on the page.
     * Center of the page will hold all the information about the searched location.

 <a></a>